attivio/suit/documentation/components/MasterDetails.md

   />
 ```

-__2:__ Another example showing the use of a header and footer and with a 50-50 split, widthwise, between
+__2:__ Another example showing the use of a header and footer and with a 50-50 split, width-wise, between
 the table and details, along with 20 pixels of padding between them.

 ```jsx